Four businesspeople looking at a laptop

 How to Build a Cohesive Workforce

-The benefits of generational diversity in the workplace are immense, but maximizing the actual results for your business comes down to the right management strategies and policies.
-Here’s how to create a more cohesive workforce.
+The benefits of generational diversity in the workplace are clear, but maximizing results comes down to the right management strategies and policies.
+Here’s how to build a more cohesive work environment.

-Here’s a quick look at the characteristics, motivations, and work/communication style preferences of each generation:
+Here’s a quick overview of the traits, motivators, and communication preferences of each generation in today’s workforce:

 Generation Characteristics Motivations Work/Communication Style Preferences